metayeti/YABS.js/README.md

 - `"destination_dir"` represents the build output directory.
 In this case, we will output everything into the `build/` directory.
 If this directory doesn't exist at build time, it will be created.

 - `"html"` lists all HTML files associated with the web application.
 This can be a plain string with a single file like used above, or it can be a list of many files.
-Files listed in this entry will have their `<script>` tags' `src` attributes appropriately updated to match the compiled sourcefiles.
+Files listed in this entry will have their `<script>` tags' `src` attributes appropriately updated to match the compiled sourcefiles (to avoid this you can list them in `"files"` instead).

 - `"sources"` lists all JavaScript files that we want to build and process.

-- `"files"` lists all other files associated with the web application that we do not wish to process in any way, just have them copied over into the build output.
-This entry can be a plain file list pointing to individual files, or it can include basic pattern masks.
+- `"files"` lists all other files associated with the web application that we do not wish to process in any way, we just want to have them copied over into the build output.
+These are usually all the files associated to the web application that aren't source code.
+This entry is a list pointing to individual files and can include basic pattern masks.
 In the example above, `"img/*"` means we wish to fetch everything in the `img/` directory.
 A `*` mask means we want to capture the contents of the directory plus all its subdirectories and their content.
 A `*.*` mask would only capture all files within the directory, but it would skip any subdirectories.
-A `*.txt` would only capture files with `.txt` extension in the directory, also skipping subdirectories.
+A `*.txt` would only capture files with `.txt` extension in the directory, skipping subdirectories.
 Please note that masks can only be used in the `"files"` entry.

-Now that we have our hierarchy and our build instructions file, we can build the project.
-To build, all you have to do is invoke `node build` from the terminal at the root of the project.
-Build output will materialize in the `build/` folder which will be created automatically.
+Now that we have the file hierarchy and a build instructions file, we can build the project.
+To build, all we have to do is to invoke `node build` from the command line from the root of the project.
+Build output will materialize in the `build/` folder which will be created automatically if it doesn't exist.
+All subsequent builds will only update relevant files and will skip files listed under `"files"` that have not updated since the last build.
+Only the source files are processed with every build.

-This is really all we need to do to build a simple web application, but YABS.js offers more options.
+This is all we need to run a build for a simple web application, but YABS.js offers more options.
 In the following sections, additional capabilities of the build instructions file and how to utilize them will be explained.

 ## 5. Build instructions file

-There is more that we can accomplish with the build instructions file.
-Let's look at some examples.
+There is more that we can accomplish with the build instructions file than what we have seen in the example above.
+Let's look at some features through various examples.

 ### 5.1.
 Adding custom headers to scripts

-Sometimes, we may want to add copyright information or other relevant information in the minified output scripts in the form of a commented header.
+Sometimes we may want to add copyright information or other relevant information in the minified output scripts in the form of a commented header so the compiled JavaScript sources are not just minified source code, but contain a header with useful information.

-To add a custom header to the output script, we can add a `"header"` entry to individual `"sources"` entries.
-To do so, first we need to change the structure slightly by wrapping the listing into an object and referring to the script file using a `"file"` entry:
+To add a custom header to the output script, we can add a `"header"` entry to any individual `"sources"` entry.
+To do so, first we need to change the structure slightly by wrapping the listing into an object and referring to the script file with a `"file"` entry:

 ```JSON
   "sources": [